St. Tammany Parish fire crews respond to large woods fire in Washington Parish

 They said crews with the St. Tammany Parish Fire Districts 5 and 6 helped to contain the fire.

+Through an investigation, officials with the LDAF found that the fire started near a campsite off Fire Tower Road.

+They said the fire spread from the campsite into a wooded area and damaged nearby property and structures.

 On Saturday, Aug.
-12, officials with the Washington Parish Sheriff’s Office arrested a man in connection with the fire.
+12, officials with the Washington Parish Sheriff’s Office and the LDAF arrested a man in connection with the fire.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.